 What is Hardware Club?

 First, Hardware Club is the largest and most exclusive community of hardware startups.
-We select the best hardware companies and provide them with support on key hardware issues including manufacturing and distribtuion.
+We select the best hardware companies and provide them with support on key hardware issues including manufacturing and distribution.

-Hardware Club is also a VC fund that invests in some of its members at see stage.
+Hardware Club is also a VC fund that invests in some of its members at seed stage.

 What does “community-based venture capital” mean?

 Unlike traditional VC funds, we take a different approach toward making investment decisions.
 Founded on the principle of community, our goal is to bring together the best minds in hardware and pool their expertise to support one another.

 Through our community, we will make financial investments in a small number of members whom we feel are the best of the best, all while providing expertise and resources to hundreds of hardware startups globally.

 Why did you launch the Hardware Club Fund?